PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ![Multistore illustration](/assets/images/2021/10/illustration_multistore.png)

-You can search search shop and personalized on the multistore header.
-The new header offers a brand new multistore experience for the merchants.
+You can search shop and customize the multistore header with a specific color for each shop or group of shop.
+The new header offers a better multistore user experience for the merchants.
 [Here to see the detail of the feature](https://build.prestashop.com/news/multistore-news-in-1.7.8/)

 ## The implementation of Native Lazy Loading on theme Classic